 Inside the Milberg Gallery: Numismatics

-This series highlights collections included in the inaugural exhibition, "Welcome Additions: Recent Acquisitions 2012-2018," now open through June 23 (daily, noon to 6 p.m.) in the Ellen and Leonard Milberg Gallery.
+This series highlights collections included in the inaugural exhibition, "Welcome Additions: Selected Acquisitions 2012-2018," now open through June 23 (daily, noon to 6 p.m.) in the Ellen and Leonard Milberg Gallery.
 To follow is a note from Alan Stahl, Curator of Numismatics: